data-engineering-community/data-engineering-wiki/Concepts/Data Processing/Queue.md

 ### SQS
 - Typically, **one consumer** processes a message.
-- If you have 10 workers, they “share” the queue; each message goes to **one** worker.
+- If you have 10 workers, they "share" the queue; each message goes to **one** worker.
 - Great for scaling a worker pool.

 ### Kafka